-In the Lincoln Day speech at Wheeling Thursday night, I stated that the State Department harbors a nest of Communists and Communist sympathizers who are helping to shape our foreign policy.
+In the Lincoln Day speech at Wheeling Thursday night, I stated that the State Department harbours a nest of Communists and Communist sympathisers who are helping to shape our foreign policy.
 I further stated that I have in my possession the names of 57 Communists who are in the State Department at present.
 A State Department spokesman promptly denied this, claiming that there is not a single Communist in the Department.

 You can convince yourself of the falsity of the State Department claim very easily.
 You will recall that you personally appointed a board to screen State Department employees for the purpose of weeding out fellow travellers – men whom the board considered dangerous to the security of this Nation.
-Your board did a painstaking job, and named hundreds which had been listed as dangerous to the security of the Nation, because of communistic connections.
+Your board did a painstaking job and named hundreds which had been listed as dangerous to the security of the Nation, because of communistic connections.

 The day the House Un-American Activities Committee exposed Alger Hiss as an important link in an international Communist spy ring, you signed an order forbidding the State Department’s giving any information in regard to the disloyalty or the communistic connections of anyone in that Department to the Congress.
 Despite this State Department black-out, we have been able to compile a list of 57 Communists in the State Department…

 I believe the following is the minimum which can be expected of you in this case.

 1. That you demand that Acheson give you and the proper congressional committee the names and a complete report on all of those who were placed in the Department by Alger Hiss, and all of those still working in the State Department who were listed by your board as bad security risks because of their communistic connections.